KenPainter/GenLogic/README.md

 GenLogic is a TypeScript CLI tool that creates powerful, self-maintaining PostgreSQL databases where foreign keys serve as both relationships and automation pathways.
 Write normalized data, get computed aggregations automatically.

-## 🎯 Philosophy
+## Philosophy

 Traditional databases treat foreign keys as constraints.
-GenLogic treats them as **data pipelines** that:
+GenLogic treats them as data pipelines that:
 - Create column structure (automatic FK columns)
 - Define relationships (standard constraints)
 - Power automations (SUM, COUNT, MAX, LATEST flow along FK paths)

 The result: business logic runs in the database with maximum efficiency and minimal middleware complexity.

-## AI Philosophy
+## Using AI

+### Hacking GenLogic

 AI-written code is accepted.
 We judge the code, not the source.

+Point the AI to [CONTRIBUTING.md](./CONTRIBUTING.md) at the start of a session.

+### Using GenLogic

+TO-DO: Context files for AI assistants to write schemas.
+Ideally we just point them to the user documentation.

-GenLogic generates a schema description intended for use by AI agents when coding up middleware and UI's that access a GenLogic database.
+DONE: GenLogic generates a schema description intended for use by AI agents when coding up middleware and UI's that access a GenLogic database.

 ## Short History